seekaddo/euro-million-data/README.md

 Just for fun.

-REST API Server will be hosted on Google Cloud service with CloudSQL support.
+REST API Server will be hosted on Heroku with DynamoDB support.
 Nothing here at the moment to test.
 Still under development.
 Extracting raw data from https://www.euro-millions.com/results-archive-2018